AASanusi/fshn-api/README.md

 'corsheaders.middleware.CorsMiddleware',
 ````
 - Final preparation of environment:
-   - Create Profile on top level of directory and inserted the following:
+   - Create Procfile on top level of directory and add the following:
    ````
    web: gunicorn project_name.wsgi
    ````